liewyyjovin/LVMH-competitor-analysis/README.md

 ## Core Functionalities
 1. Allow users to upload multiple images
-2. Extract structured data from the uploaded images with LLM (Deepseek V3)
+2. Extract structured data from the uploaded images using Tesseract.js for OCR
+3. Analyze the extracted data with DeepSeek Reasoner
-3. Synthesize the information into a word document
+4. Synthesize the information into a word document
-4. Allow users to download the generated word document
+5. Allow users to download the generated word document

 ## Setup Instructions

 ### Prerequisites
 - Node.js 18+ and npm
-- DeepSeek API key (or OpenAI API key)
+- DeepSeek API key with access to DeepSeek Reasoner model

 ### Installation